Rigidity of wonderful group compactifications under Fano deformations: Minimal rational curves on wonderful compactifications of simple groups

 The equality holds if and only if the VMRT structure $\mathcal{C}$ is locally flat. \end{prop}

 \begin{example} An irreducible Hermitian symmetric space (IHSS for short) is a rational homogeneous variety $G/P$ of Picard number one such that the isotropic representation of $P$ on $T_o (G/P)$ is irreducible.
-Assume that $G/P$ is different from projective spaces, namely $G/P$ is of rank at least two.
 The highest weight variety of this representation is the VMRT $\mcC_o$ of $G/P$ at the base point $o$.
-The VMRT-structure on $G/P$ is locally flat and the equality in Proposition \ref{p.prolong} holds.
+The VMRT-structure on $G/P$ is locally flat and the equality in Proposition \ref{p.prolong} holds (see for example \cite{FH}).
 Furthermore, in this case we have $\mathfrak{aut}(\hat{\mathcal{C}_x})^{(1)} \simeq T^*_o(G/P)$.
 The rank of $G/P$ is the least number $r$ such that a general point of $\BP T_o G/P$ is contained in the linear span of $r$ points on $\mcC_o$.
+In particular, $G/P$ is of rank 1 if and only if it is isomorphic to a projective space.
 The following is the list of IHSS with their VMRT and ranks.

 \end{example}